 CE-101 Coach U

-This class is an introduction to policies, procedures and other important information required to begin your journey at Coach U and Corporate Coach U. Students will be required to review our most current policies and procedures manual and take a test surrounding this material.
-A 30-minute Telecourse will complete the course.
-This class will allow the opportunity to ask questions and find out more about the Coach U and Corporate Coach U learning environment.
+This class is an introduction to policies, procedures and other important information required to begin your journey at Coach U. Students will be required to review our most current policies and procedures manual and take a test surrounding this material.
+A 30-minute virtual course will complete the course.
+This class will allow the opportunity to ask questions and find out more about the Coach U learning environment.

 In this module, you will begin to understand the profession of coaching and evolve your own personal expression of the definition.
 You will examine the coaching core competencies identified by the International Coach Federation and the steps involved in developing a coaching relationship that will provide continued structure for progress and growth.
 You will gain knowledge of the Coaching Ethics for Internal and External Coaches and learn how to apply these ethical principles in various coaching scenarios.